ampl/rAMPL/docs/source/reference/ramplcpp.rst

-  - Errors coming from the underlying AMPL translator (e.g. syntax errors and warnings obtained calling the eval method) are handled by the :class:`~amplpy.ErrorHandler` which can be set and get via :meth:`~.AMPL.getErrorHandler` and :meth:`~.AMPL.setErrorHandler`.
+  - Errors coming from the underlying AMPL translator (e.g. syntax errors and warnings obtained calling the eval method) are handled by an error handler which can be set and get via :meth:`~.AMPL.setErrorHandler` and :meth:`~.AMPL.getErrorHandler`.
   - Generic errors coming from misusing the API, which are detected in R, are thrown as exceptions.

   The default implementation of the error handler prints errors and warnings to the console.

-  The output of every user interaction with the underlying translator is handled implementing the abstract class :class:`~amplpy.OutputHandler`.
+  The output of every user interaction with the underlying translator is handled implementing an output handler function.
-  The (only) method is called at each block of output from the translator.
   The current output handler can be accessed and set via :meth:`~.AMPL.getOutputHandler` and :meth:`~.AMPL.setOutputHandler`.